Indezine Logo

 3. Presentations and Shows

-These are default PowerPoint file formats:
+These are the default PowerPoint file formats:

 PPTX (PowerPoint Presentation)

 This file type is the default open option in PowerPoint 2007 and later.
-It is based on XML and can be distinctly identified as different from the older file formats for PowerPoint because it has four letters rather than three, for example PPTX rather than the older PPT format.
+It is based on XML and can be distinctly identified as different from the older file formats for PowerPoint because it has four letters rather than three, for example, PPTX rather than the older PPT format.

 PPT (PowerPoint 97–2003 Presentation)